 - Renaud Warin, PhD, and Jennifer McBride, NC A&T University “Modulation of natural killer cells chemopreventative properties by dietary isothiocyanates”

 - Mary Ann Lila, PhD, and Renee Strauch, PhD, NC State University Plants for Human Health Institute (PHHI), “Identification of fruit-derived polyphenolic metabolites in human plasma”

 In 2015-2016, MURDOCK-NCRC Seed Funding Voucher Program accepted applications from qualifying NCRC investigators from any institution on the campus for vouchers of up to $10,000.
-The vouchers pay for scientists to use the services and capabilities of the DHMRI, which offers scientific expertise and advanced instrumentation to collaborators focused on transforming science at the intersection of human health, nutrition and agriculture.
-A half-day symposium will be planned for funded investigators to present and display their work.
+The vouchers paid for scientists to use the services and capabilities of the DHMRI, which offers scientific expertise and advanced instrumentation to collaborators focused on transforming science at the intersection of human health, nutrition and agriculture.